-With the news that Lori Loughlin is going to star in the first two episodes of “When Hope Calls” on GAC Family, Hallmark fans are wondering what this means for Loughlin’s future on Hallmark.
-Will she possibly return to “When Calls the Heart” or any other Hallmark project?
+When the news that Lori Loughlin was going to star in the first two episodes of “When Hope Calls” on GAC Family broke, Hallmark fans began wondering what that meant for Loughlin’s future on Hallmark.
+Could she possibly return to “When Calls the Heart” or any other Hallmark project?
 Loughlin was let go right after the college admissions scandal broke and her scenes from “When Calls the Heart” were edited out.
-Hallmark just revealed its plans for Loughlin’s future in an unexpected way.
+Hallmark revealed its plans for Loughlin’s future shortly after the GAC Family news was announced.

 In a Tweet, Hallmark Said It Had No Plans to Cast Loughlin in the Future